prainar/peer/13-job-board/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added resume upload and application status tracking for a more complete job application experience.
+> **Bonus Improvement:** Added pagination to the job board for easier browsing of large job lists.

 ---